Tuesday, May 21, 2019

 "The New Testament was originally passed on in Tradition.
 This is what Jesus commanded (Matthew 28:18-21)."

-First of all, those teachings were written down in epistles.
-Secondly, the Great Commission is about the preaching of the gospel (which is identified in Scripture).
+Those teachings have been written down for us in epistles.
+Further, the Great Commission is about the preaching of the gospel, also identified in Scripture.
 For a more in-depth examination of claims regarding "Sacred Tradition," see this article:

 https://rationalchristiandiscernment.blogspot.com/2017/09/roman-catholic-apologists-and-circular.html